turingschool/front-end-curriculum/lessons/module-2/closures.md

 - What is lexical scope?
 - What is a closure and how can it be helpful?
 - What is an example of a scenario where closures could be useful in code?
+- Can you think of an example in your current or recent project where a closure would have been useful?
 - What is the difference between a closure and a higher-order function?
 </section>